scikit-fmm/scikit-fmm/README.md

    * Fixes for Python 3.10 compatibility
    * (Amin Sadeghi, Xylar Asay-Davis, David Parsson)
 * 2022.03.26 March 26th 2022
-   * Following the Breaking Changes in setuptools v61.0.0 it is suggested to set py_modules to disable auto-discovery behavior.
+   * Following the breaking changes in setuptools v61.0.0 it is suggested to set py_modules to disable auto-discovery behavior.
    * (Daniel Ammar)
+* 2022.08.15 August 15th 2022
+   * Following the breaking changes in setuptools v65 pin setuptools to v64
+   * (DorSSS)

 Copyright 2022 The scikit-fmm team.